sagneta/go-rtsengine/README.md

 # GO-RTSENGINE

 An RTS engine written in golang.
-Detaches the engine from the UI via a UDP API.
+Detaches the engine from the UI via a TCP/IP API.
 Any UI could be hung off of this.
 Tailored for large numbers of simultaneous players within a large world.
 I am writing this basically to continue to improve my golang skills and prevent professional boredom.